 What Is PRAM & SMC?

 PRAM (Parameter RAM) stores vital information about your Mac’s control settings.
-These settings include display, time zone, speaker volume and more.
+These settings include a display, time zone, speaker volume, and more.
 PRAM is powered by an internal battery so that your settings aren’t lost even when you turn off your Mac.

 In modern Macs, PRAM is known as NVRAM (non-volatile RAM), which serves the same purpose as PRAM.
 The main difference between PRAM and NVRAM is that even though both can get corrupted, it’s not as common with NVRAM.

 SMC (System Management Controller) is incorporated into the motherboard of an Intel-based Mac and manages core tasks of your Mac.
 Tasks like power, lights, fans, and system performance fall under the SMC.

 When your Mac starts acting strange, you can reset PRAM and SMC to get your Mac back to a working state.